eth-protocol-fellows/protocol-studies/docs/eps/week9-dev.md

-# Study Group Week 9 | MEV and censorship resistance
+# Study Group Week 9 | Local testing and prototyping

 This research talk is dedicated to testing and prototyping forks locally, it discusses the current state and ideas being worked on.